 We have the following additional funding sources available.
-However, with the exception of funding for children with an agreed or issued Educational, Health and Care Plan (EHCP), there is no guarantee that additional funding will be awarded to a provider.
+However, with the exception of funding for children with an agreed or issued Educational, Health and Care (EHC) plan, there is no guarantee that additional funding will be awarded to a provider.

 This non-statutory funding is for eligible children in Norfolk who use free childcare and early education for 2 year-olds, and have an identified need.
-The fund is limited to £100,000 and has been made available for 2017-18 only.
+The fund is limited to £100,000.

 To get this funding, the early years education provider needs to send us a SEN funding for 2 year-olds application form that details the child’s need, every term.

 This funding is for early years education providers to meet the individual needs of children who have ‘more complex need’ and have either an agreed or issued Education, Health and Care Plan (EHCP).
 The child must use the free early education entitlement for 3 and 4-year-olds.